 How to Implement a Customer Satisfaction Survey

 Consumers have more choice than ever before meaning the bar for achieving satisfaction with products and services continues to get higher, with intense competition among companies to win and retain customers.
 Even if they don’t show their dissatisfaction, customers could jump ship to your competitors at any time, so direct feedback is essential to keep abreast of satisfaction levels.
 Customer satisfaction surveys should be viewed as a valuable resource for communicating directly with customers.

 5 simple steps to plan and implement your survey

 - Plan your survey: Set your goals and identify your target audience.
-Determining who the best person is to provide feedback will set a solid foundation for a successful survey.
+Determining who the best person is to provide feedback will set a solid foundation for any successful customer survey.
 The buyer is not necessarily always the consumer, especially in a B2B situation.
 Different influences on the buying process should be taken into consideration as well as the opinion of lapsed customers.
 The building of good sample frames, i.e. lists from which the respondents sample is chosen, is a worthwhile process.